ECheynet/ChouguleModel2018/README.md

 The present submission contains:

 - The function ChouguleTurb that implements the spectral tensor of non-neutral, atmospheric-boundary-layer turbulence.
+- A function fitChougule.m that fits the stability-corrected uniform shear model to the target velocity spectra.
 - An interactive example file Example.mlx that reproduces Fig. 1 in Chougule et al. [1]
+- An interactive example file Example_fitting.mlx that illustrates how the function fitChougule.mcan be used

 This is the first version of the submission.
 Typos and bugs may still be present.
 Any comment, suggestion or question is welcomed.